Intelligence & Representation:

 There is no tuition for this program.

 Students eligible for NSF support – US citizens or permanent residents – will receive an allowance to cover their travel, housing and meals throughout the program, i.e. there is no cost for these students.
 All other students will be eligible for travel/housing awards made possible through Complexity-GAINs partners; campus accommodations are available at approximately £85 per night.

-Program Support This program is made possible through the support of the National Science Foundation under Grant No. 2106013 (PI David Krakauer), IRES Track II: Complexity advanced studies institute - Germany, Austria, Italy, Netherlands (Complexity-GAINs).
+Program Support This program is made possible, in part, through the support of the National Science Foundation under Grant No. 2106013 (PI David Krakauer), IRES Track II: Complexity advanced studies institute - Germany, Austria, Italy, Netherlands (Complexity-GAINs).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the investigator(s) and do not necessarily reflect the views of the National Science Foundation.

 - Assess current and future research directions in intelligent systems

 - Understand the research process by which to integrate theory, modeling and empirical analyses